Here’s what it really takes to become wealthy and financially successful.

-- Earn a good income and increase your earnings throughout your 20s, 30s, and into your 40s and 50s (before your salary eventually plateaus)
+- Deliberately strategize to increase your earnings throughout your 20s, 30s, and into your 40s and 50s (before your salary eventually plateaus)

-Obviously there’s a little more to it than just this list, but this 3-step process gives you an outline to follow.
 If you want to be “first-generation wealthy” — meaning, you’re not getting a massive inheritance and will have to build your wealth yourself — this is the most basic way to here there.

-But there are a few things that people who “make it” financially tend have in common.
 Studying those patterns can help us see what we can replicate in our own lives to enjoy the same success — and wealth.

 This is what financially successful people tend to do differently, and how it pays off: